LeoZandvliet/jquery-serialize-all/README.md

 ### Author

-Written by Mike Irving. © Dot Net North 2022.
+Written by Mike Irving. © 2022.